lfrestrepog/if-docs/docs/02-background.md

 The project evolved into the [sci-guide](https://sci-guide.greensoftware.foundation/) to document existing data sets, providing guidance for when to use one over another and how to use it to create your own software measurement reports.

-Finally, we had enough information, and SCI use cases started to be written.
+Finally, we had enough information, and [SCI case studies](https://sci-guide.greensoftware.foundation/CaseStudies) started to be written.
 This was a milestone moment.

 But now we are in the next evolution, to have software measurement be a mainstream activity.
 For this to be an industry with thousands of professionals working to decarbonize software, for businesses to grow and thrive in a commercial software measurement ecosystem, we need to formalize software measurement into a discipline with standards and tooling.
 The SCI Specification is the standard, and the [Impact Framework](./04-specification/impact-framework.md) is the tooling.